cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 # ADVANCED: DEPLOY CHANGES TO THE EXAMPLE SOLUTION

-** NOTE: This is a technical tutorial.
+**NOTE:** This is a technical tutorial.
 You’ll need some familiarity with your operating system’s terminal.
-In order to complete this tutorial, you will need git, node.js & npm, and python & pip installed on your system.**
+In order to complete this tutorial, you will need Git, node.js & npm, and Python & pip installed on your system.

-Clone this github repo:
+Clone this GitHub repo:

 ```
 git clone https://github.com/exosite/home-automation-example
 ```

-CD to the directory
+CD to the directory:

 ```
 cd home-automation-example
 ```

-Install the Exosite CLI
+Install the Exosite CLI:

 ```
 sudo pip install exosite